-The exposed and unexposed cohorts will consist of low risk pregnant women 15 to 45 years of age.
-"Low risk" refers to pregnant women with no high-risk conditions: autoimmune disorder (systemic lupus erythematosus, mixed connective tissue disease), cervical incompetence, multiple gestation, Rh sensitization, and thyroiditis.
-The pregnant women must have prenatal care and continuous membership (allowing up to a 31-day gap) at KPSC between the 1st day of the 27th week of pregnancy and the index (vaccination) date.
+The exposed and unexposed cohorts will consist of pregnant women with evidence of prenatal care and continuous membership (allowing up to a 31-day gap) at KPSC between the 1st day of the 27th week of gestation and the index (vaccination) date.

-Women will be considered exposed if they received Boostrix on or after the 1st day of the 27th week of pregnancy at selected ob-gyn clinics at seven medical centers throughout KPSC (vaccination period planned to begin in January 2018).
-Unexposed pregnant women comprise those who were pregnant sometime during the approximate estimated period between 1/1/2012 and 12/31/2013 and did not receive any Tdap vaccine during pregnancy.
+Women will be considered exposed if they received Boostrix on or after the 1st day of the 27th week of gestation at selected ob-gyn clinics at seven medical centers throughout KPSC (vaccination period planned to begin in January 2018).
+Unexposed pregnant women comprise women pregnant sometime during the approximate estimated period between 1/1/2012 and 12/31/2013 who did not receive any Tdap vaccine during pregnancy.
 If needed, we will consider adding additional years to increase the eligible number of unexposed pregnant women.
 Gestational age will be estimated from the most reliable estimated date of delivery (EDD) which is based on the last menstrual period, the first accurate ultrasound examination, or both.
-Obstetric providers are recommended to reference guidelines from the American College of Obstetrics and Gynecology (ACOG) to calculate EDD (20).
+Obstetric providers are recommended to reference guidelines from the American College of Obstetrics and Gynecology (ACOG) to calculate EDD (21).
 Pregnancy start date will correspond to a gestational age of 0 weeks.